Firmament-Autopilot/FMT-DOCS/docs/introduction/download.md

    ```bash
    > pip3 install scons
    ```

+   > If this command is not working on your system, you can download [scons local package](https://scons.org/pages/download.html).
+The scons-local packages contain versions of SCons that you can execute standalone, out of a local directory, without installation. **Don't forget to add SCons path to your enviroment parameter**.

 2. Once the installation is complete, you can check if SCons was installed successfully by entering the following command: